-- A. A student will be considered unexcused or illegally absent if he/she is absent from school and the district has not received an authentic, valid written excuse within 3 days; or 2) after 10 days cumulative lawful absences for which no physician's excuse is timely received by the school. - B. The School district shall immediately inform the parents/guardians in writing after three unlawful absences: - (1) The school will complete a Truancy Referral Form and send the letter to Children and Youth Services. - (2) Within 1 business day of receipt of the Truancy Referral Form, CYS will forward forms to the Clarion County's Promise Family Group Decision Making Coordinator (FGDM). - (3) A Truancy Elimination Plan (TEP) meeting will be scheduled between the school, FGDM, and the parents.
+- A. A student will be considered unexcused or illegally absent if he/she is absent from school and the district has not received an authentic, valid written excuse within 3 days; or 2) after 10 days of lawful absences excluding docor excuses. - B. The School district shall immediately inform the parents/guardians in writing after three unlawful absences: - (1) The school will complete a Truancy Referral Form and send the letter to Children and Youth Services. - (2) Within 1 business day of receipt of the Truancy Referral Form, CYS will forward forms to the Clarion County's Promise Family Group Decision Making Coordinator (FGDM). - (3) A Truancy Elimination Plan (TEP) meeting will be scheduled between the school, FGDM, and the parents.
 The TEP shall incorporate strategies to avoid further absences and shall be in writing and will be distributed by the school to parents, CYS/Clarion Co.
 Promise, and a copy will be retained by the school. - C. Three outcomes can occur after the scheduled TEP meeting: - (1) Student has no further unlawful absences this school year, then the matter is concluded, or - (2) The parent does not attend the TEP meeting and the school is unable to complete the TEP. - If plan is not obtained, and one additional unlawful day occurs, then school will: - a.
 Send a notice of excessive absences, and file a citation with the District Judge. - b.
 Copy CYS the letter and a copy of the citation. - (3) If the TEP is completed, but the child has further unlawful absences: - a.
 After each absence, the school will send notice to parents/guardians and to CYS. - b.
 On the 1st unlawful absence after the TEP meeting has occurred, school will file citation for original truancy hearing with the District Judge and copy CYS with the citation.
 School will also send CYS a copy of the TEP.
-A school representatives will attend and may have to testify at the hearing before the District Judge. c.
-Student's parts/quardians will attend and fully participate in the hearing before the District Judge. - c.
+A school representatives will attend and may have to testify at the hearing before the District Judge. - c.
 Student's parents/guardians will attend and fully participate in the hearing before the District Judge.